-As a Kettle Run junior, he scored an averaged 1.2 points every time he got his hands on the football.
+As a Kettle Run junior, he scored an average of 1.2 points every time he got his hands on the football.
 That pales in comparison to his production a few years ago while playing in the Fauquier Youth Football league.

 “He would average four, five touchdowns a game,” Eldridge’s father said.
 “He’s scoring less now in high school.”

 Eldridge’s “less” is pretty impressive, though.
 He touched the ball 74 times this past season as a receiver, defensive back, kick returner and punt returner.
 That translated to 1,463 yards (19.8 per touch) and 15 touchdowns.